Superalgos/Superalgos/README.md

 > * The average number of trades per day at the exchange determines the volume of data the app needs to retrieve and process.
 > * The number of trades the exchange returns per each request determines the size of the pipeline the exchanges allow API users to use.

-# Upgrading your Existing Installation
+# Upgrading Your Existing Installation

-You should expect patches and even new releases to become available on a regular basis.
+You should expect patches and even new releases to become available regularly.
 Appropriate notices will be placed on the [Official Superalgos Telegram Announcements Channel](https://t.me/superalgos), which will be forwarded to the several Community groups when this happens.

 If you have a version of the Superalgos Desktop App and wish to upgrade to a new version you should do the following: